 Central cord syndrome is also seen in spinal cord tumors and other non-traumatic conditions (see below), and the epidemiology will match that of the underlying condition.

 The pattern of neurological deficit in patients with central cord syndrome depends on the size of the injury which in turn affects which parts of the spinal cord are involved.

 In larger lesions, other parts of the cord are involved, including the corticospinal tracts, spinothalamic tracts, dorsal columns and spinal grey matter.
-The result is upper motor neuron pattern of deficit below the level of injury (due to interruption of descending corticospinal tracts) - spastic paralysis and urinary retention - and lower motor neuron pattern of deficit at the levels of injury (due to damage to the anterior horn cells) 12.
+The result is an upper motor neuron pattern of deficit below the level of injury (due to interruption of descending corticospinal tracts), with spastic paralysis and urinary retention, and a lower motor neuron pattern of deficit at the levels of injury (due to damage to the anterior horn cells) 12.
 The upper extremities are classically more affected than the lower extremities (due to upper limb fibers being located more centrally) with motor function more severely impaired than sensory function 12.